 And that’s it.
 We don’t have to tell you past performances do not guarantee future returns like a mutual fund prospectus but we will anyway.

 There are expenses associated with running a travel blog and it could take you years to turn a healthy profit.
 The world top bloggers make six-figure incomes from their personal travel blogs.
-The Expeditioner keeps a list of top travel blogs in the world.
+There are plenty of lists of top travel blogs in the world.
 You’ll find misnomers like The Poor Traveler, bloggers turned best-selling authors like Nomadic Matt, sexy references like The Blonde Abroad, and many others.